 • On the Road

-We were able to see the Enchanted World Doll Museum in Mitchell, South Dakota.
+We were able to see the Enchanted World Doll Museum and the Mitchell Corn Palace in Mitchell, South Dakota.
 Later we photographed Abby in Abbyville, Kansas.